Autism in Women: How do Symptoms Present Differently?

 4. Less obvious repetitive behaviors

 Autistic females have been found to exhibit fewer repetitive behaviors towards objects than males, such as in the arrangement, manipulation, and repetitive use of objects.
-They may also be less likely to perform repetitive hand and finger mannerisms, which would be obvious to an external observer.
+They may also be less likely to perform repetitive hand and finger mannerisms, which would be evident to an external observer.

 5. More affected by sensory sensitivities